Nightcrawler (album)

-Nightcrawler is the third full-length studio album by American musician Pete Yorn.
-It was released on August 29, 2006 via Red Ink/Columbia Records.
-Production was handled by Michael Beinhorn, Tony Berg, Butch Walker, Evan Frankfort, Ken Andrews and Yorn himself.
-In the United States, the album peaked at number 50 on the Billboard 200 and number 17 on the Top Rock & Alternative Albums charts.
+Nightcrawler is the third full-length studio album by American musician Pete Yorn and released on August 29, 2006, via Red Ink/Columbia Records.
+Production was handled by Michael Beinhorn, Tony Berg, Butch Walker, Evan Frankfort and Yorn himself with Dave Grohl, Rami Jaffe, and The Chicks' Natalie Maines and Martie Maguire among the guest contributors.
+In addition, the album also features the Ken Andrews produced "Undercover" from the Spider-Man soundtrack.

+In the United States, it peaked at number 50 on the Billboard 200 and number 17 on the Top Rock & Alternative Albums charts.

 Critical reception

 Nightcrawler was met with generally favorable reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 67 based on sixteen reviews.

 Paste magazine ranked the album at No. 16 on their 'Top 100 Albums of 2006' list.